-Logically it makes more sense to not tithe and pay off your debt.
-I mean, tithing just takes money away from paying off debt, right?
+Logically it makes more sense to not tithe your monthly income and pay off your debt instead.
+I mean, tithing or giving just takes money away from paying off debt, right?

 Tithing feels so counterintuitive, I wondered if people actually do this, and if so, why?

-It turns out that people actually DO tithe, so I talked to a bunch of people to figure out WHY!
+It turns out that many christians actually DO tithe, so I talked to a bunch of people to figure out WHY!